jasp-stats/jaspReliability/inst/help/reliabilityUniDimBayesian.md

 	- Lower `...` credible interval
 	- Upper `...` credible interval

-#### Probability that Reliability Statistic is Larger Than...
+#### Probability that Reliability Statistic is Larger Than...:
 - Statistic: reliability coefficient
 - Probability:
 	- Prior: prior probability that the coefficient is larger than `...` and smaller than `...`
 	- Posterior: posterior probability that the coefficient is larger than `...` and smaller than `...`

-#### Single-Factor Model:
+#### Standardized loadings of the Single-Factor Model:
-- Standardized loadings: Mean or median of standardized single-factor loadings
+- Mean or median of standardized single-factor loadings

-- Fit Measures: Bayesian versions of RMSEA, SRMR, CFI, TLI, X^2
+#### Fit Measures of the Single-Factor Model
+- Point estimate is either mean or median (see ''posterior point estimate''), except for LR, which is always the mean
+- Relative to cutoff: probability RMSEA and SRMR smaller than their specified cutoff, CFI and TLI larger than their cutoff
+  - B-LR: Bayesian likelihood ratio of tested model and saturated model
+  - B-RMSEA: Bayesian RMSEA adapted from Garnier-Villareal and Jorgensen (2020), method equal to blavaan fit indices; uses devM method and degrees of freedom from dic
+  - B-SRMR: Bayesian SRMR
+  - B-CFI, B-TLI: Bayesian CFI and TLI adapted from Garnier-Villareal and Jorgensen (2020), equal to blavFitIndices, requires a null-model, here a model with only variances of the observed variables; uses devM method and degrees of freedom from dic

 ### Plots
 #### Posterior Plots